We're open 10am - 5pm Thursday-Sunday and Bank Holiday Mondays from 2nd May - 29th September

 In stock, but not yet ready

 This sweetly fragranced, very pale pink lavender looks fantastic with ‘Hidcote’.
-The leaves are more grey and narrow and flowers lighter, than ‘Rosea’.

 A dark-flowered, tall lavender, with rich dark purple flowers forming a billowing pillow of purple.
+Next available late June.

 A lovely lavender with masses of mildly scented pale pink flowers.
 Grey-green foliage, that’s slightly greyer than ‘Little Lottie’.
-Introduced in 2001.

 A bright little lavender with quite fragrant pale pink flowers.
 Green-grey foliage.
 Foliage greener than ‘Lady Ann’.
-UK selection and introduction 1998.

 An excellent short hedging lavender with fragrant mid-purple-blue flowers above grey-green foliage.
-Introduced in 1963.

 A perfect lavender with a proper blue hue to the sweetly fragrant flowers when they’re in full bloom.
 Grey-green foliage.
-NZ selection.

 The world’s most widely grown angustifolia for oil.
 Very highly scented.
 Long mid-purple flowers above grey foliage.
-Introduced from France.